Life, Physical, and Social Science Occupations

 Natural sciences managers supervise the work of scientists, including chemists, physicists, and biologists.
 They direct activities related to research and development, and coordinate activities such as testing, quality control, and production.

-Nuclear technicians assist physicists, engineers, and other professionals in nuclear research and nuclear energy production.
+Nuclear technicians typically work in nuclear energy production or assist physicists, engineers, and other professionals in nuclear research.
 They operate special equipment used in these activities and monitor the levels of radiation that are produced.

-Physicists and astronomers study the ways in which various forms of matter and energy interact.
+Physicists and astronomers study the interactions of matter and energy.
 Theoretical physicists and astronomers may study the nature of time or the origin of the universe.
 Some physicists design and perform experiments with sophisticated equipment such as particle accelerators, electron microscopes, and lasers.

 Political scientists study the origin, development, and operation of political systems.
 They research political ideas and analyze governments, policies, political trends, and related issues.

-Psychologists study cognitive, emotional, and social processes and behavior by observing, interpreting, and recording how people relate to one another and their environments.
+Psychologists study cognitive, emotional, and social processes and behavior by observing, interpreting, and recording how people relate to one another and to their environments.
+They use their findings to help improve processes and behaviors.

 Sociologists study society and social behavior by examining the groups, cultures, organizations, social institutions, and processes that develop when people interact and work together.